 Describe with concept and layout plans, requirements for constructing, upgrading or relocating all infrastructure associated with the project.
-Show the locations of any necessary infrastructure easements on the plans, including infrastructure such as roads, rail (and the rail corridor), level crossings, conveyors, bridges, jetties, ferries, tracks and pathways, dams and weirs, bore fields, power lines and other cables, wireless technology (such as microwave telecommunications), and pipelines for any services, whether underground or above.
+Show the locations of any necessary infrastructure easements on the plans, including infrastructure such as gas pipelines and pipelines for any other service (whether above or underground), roads, rail (and the rail corridor), level crossings, conveyors, bridges, jetties, ferries, tracks and pathways, power lines and other cables, wireless technology (such as microwave telecommunications), and pipelines for any services, whether underground or above.